basimnawaz6/Cyber-Attack-Case-Studies/2017/WannaCry-Ransomware/readme.md

 3. **Payload Execution**
    Deployed ransomware component to encrypt files and display a ransom note demanding Bitcoin.
 4. **Kill Switch**
-   Security researcher Marcus Hutchins accidentally stopped the first wave by registering a hidden “kill switch” domain found in the malware code.
+   Security researcher Marcus Hutchins accidentally stopped the first wave by registering a hidden “kill switch” domain found in the malware code: before executing, it would query the domain iuqerfsodp9ifjaposdfjhgosurijfaewrwergwea.com

 ---